UNSSOR: Unsupervised Neural Speech Separation by Leveraging Over-determined Training Mixtures: Evaluation results

 \subsection{Results of training UNSSOR for monaural unsupervised separation}

 Table \ref{result_monaural_input_6ch_loss} and \ref{result_monaural_input_3ch_loss} use the mixture only at the reference microphone $1$ as the network input, while computing the loss respectively on three and six microphones.
-We tune $J$ to $1$ (i.e., non-causal FCP filter), considering that, for a specific target speaker, the reference microphone may not be the microphone closest to that speaker.\footnote{ We do not need many future taps, considering that the hop size is 8 ms in our system and the microphone array in SMS-WSJ is a compact array with a diameter of 20 cm.
+We tune $J$ to $1$ (i.e., non-causal FCP filter), considering that, for a specific target speaker, the reference microphone may not be the microphone closest to that speaker\footnote{ {We do not need many future taps, considering that the hop size is 8 ms in our system and the microphone array in SMS-WSJ is a compact array with a diameter of 20 cm.
 In air, sound would travel $340\times0.008=2.72$ meters in $8$ ms if its speed is $340$ meters per second.
-This distance is far larger than the array aperture size. } We still set the microphone weight $\alpha_p$ to $1.0$ for non-reference microphones (i.e., when $p\neq 1$), but tune $\alpha_1$ to a smaller value based on the validation set.
+This distance is far larger than the array aperture size. }}.
+See an interpretation on why non-causal filtering is needed in Appendix \ref{sec:app:interpreting_Z_SC}.
+We still set the microphone weight $\alpha_p$ to $1.0$ for non-reference microphones (i.e., when $p\neq 1$), but tune $\alpha_1$ to a smaller value based on the validation set.
 Without using a smaller $\alpha_1$, we found that the DNN easily overfits to microphone $1$, as we use the mixture at microphone $1$ as the only input and compute the MC loss also on the mixture at microphone $1$.
-The DNN can just optimize $\mathcal{L}_{\text{MC},p}$ to zero at microphone $1$ and not optimize that at other microphones.
+The DNN can just aggressively optimize $\mathcal{L}_{\text{MC},p}$ to zero at microphone $1$ and not optimize that at other microphones.

 From row 1a of both tables, strong performance is observed in this under-determined setup, indicating that the multi-microphone loss can inform the DNN what desired target sound objects are and the DNN can learn to model spectral patterns in speech for unsupervised separation.
+In addition, the result in 1a of Table \ref{result_monaural_input_6ch_loss} is better than that in Table \ref{result_monaural_input_3ch_loss}.
+This indicates that using more microphones as constraints in the proposed MC loss can elicit better separation.